criblio/ultra-confluence-mcp/README.md

 - `confluence_delete_page` - Delete a page
 - `confluence_get_pages_in_space` - Get all pages in a space
 - `confluence_get_pages_for_label` - Get pages with a specific label
+- `confluence_render_body` - Convert a cached page body (ADF/storage on disk) to markdown.
+Pass `outputPath` to write straight to disk so the rendered body never inflates the agent's context.
+See [Reading large bodies](#reading-large-bodies-without-context-bloat).

 ### Spaces